rbotafogo/galaaz/blogs/gknit/gknit.md

 Being able to persist data
 between chunks is critical for literate programming otherwise the flow of the narrative is lost by all the effort of having to save data and then reload it.
-Probably, because of this impossibility, it is very rare to see any R markdown document document in the Ruby community.
+Probably, because of this impossibility, it is very rare to see any R markdown document in the Ruby community.

 In the Python community, the same effort to have code and text in an integrated environment started also on the first decade of 2000.
 In 2006 iPython 0.7.2 was released.
 In 2014,